 Summary:

-The city of Jefferson, South Carolina is home to two schools - New Heights Middle School and Jefferson Elementary School, both part of the Chesterfield 01 school district.
-While the elementary school performs slightly better academically, both schools face significant challenges, including very low proficiency rates, high poverty levels, and stark demographic differences.
+The city of Jefferson, South Carolina is home to two public schools - New Heights Middle School and Jefferson Elementary School, both of which serve the Chesterfield 01 school district.
+These schools face significant challenges, with consistently low academic performance, high poverty, and chronic absenteeism rates.

 Thank you for your feedback!